nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 As shown above, both `CommandAddClientParser` and `CommandAddPropertyParser` classes have a similar core method called `parseCommand()` which is responsible for client or property detail extraction and validation.
 The rest of the methods in both classes are sub-methods of the `parseCommand()` method.

 Also, most of the sub-methods are used to perform validations on the extracted details.
-Most of them are implemented via regex pattern checker.
+Many of them are implemented via regex pattern checker.

 - Client:
     - `checkForValidSingaporeContactNumber(String)`